br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 - **The breakthrough came from the Syntax podcast!**
   - After my struggles on Friday 20180601, I listened to [Episode 043](https://syntax.fm/show/043/20-javascript-array-and-object-methods-to-make-you-a-better-developer) on JavaScript array methods.
 When discussing `.filter()`, `.map()`, and `.reduce()`, Wes Bos explained that these methods eliminate the need to "reach outside of their own function to get data."
 After listening to the podcast episode and thinking it over, I realized how I could move forward.
   - If I don't yet have the JavaScript skills to coordinate distinct functions and pass them all into each other, why not just make it one big function?
-  - After a good night's sleep and a morning walk to my favorite coffee shop to clear my head, I refactored *index.js* so the Foursquare query and Google Maps code were part of the same `async` function.
+  - After a good night's sleep and a morning walk to my favorite coffee shop to clear my head, I refactored *index.js* so the Foursquare query, Google Maps code, and Knockout View Model were part of the same `async` function.
 It worked!

 ### Markers

 - I was now able to use the Foursquare list to generate map markers.
 - The Google Maps documentation disappointed me here as usual.
 The [markers docs](https://developers.google.com/maps/documentation/javascript/markers) don't really explain how to create markers from a custom set of locations.
 I combined the instructions for a single location with my JavaScript syntax skills to make it happen.
 - It took me a few tries to get the coordinates correct.
 I originally created an array of lat/lng coordinates, but Google Maps wants it as an object in JSON format with lat and lng as properties.
 I used `.forEach()` to concisely create markers for each item in the Foursquare list.
+- When creating the map, I manually set the zoom to a level that I knew would fit the markers.
+After creating the markers, I added code to adjust the map bounds to fit the markers.
+  - The bounds must first be initialized based on the default state of the map:

+    ```js
+    const bounds = new google.maps.LatLngBounds()
+    ```

+  - Within the `markers` object that creates markers with `.forEach()`, extend the bounds object to the marker position:

+    ```js
+    bounds.extend(marker.position)
+    ```

+    - The marker position is obtained from the Foursquare data.
+The Google Maps JavaScript can also be used to get the location of the marker itself with `getPosition()`.
+  - Fit the map bounds to the bounds object:

+    ```js
+    map.fitBounds(bounds)
+    ```

+    - This can either be done inside the `markers` object or after.
+I decided to fit the map bounds after the markers object, so that the bounds are only fit one time, instead of after creation of each marker.

 ### Info Windows

 - I began by coding the infoWindow content as JSON-style marker attributes in the `.forEach()` loop in which I create the markers.
 - The venue photo URL is included in the JSON, but a size is also required.
 I encoded the URL with a template literal and placed it within the `src=""` of the HTML `<img>` tag.
+- I included the Foursquare logo for [attribution](https://developer.foursquare.com/docs/terms-of-use/attribution).
 - Foursquare provides a `url` for each venue's business website in the list JSON, but strangely does not provide the `canonicalUrl` for the venue on Foursquare.
 I figured out the `canonicalUrl` formula and set up a string replacement for the venue title.
 It has three steps:
     1. Translate uppercase characters to lowercase.
 This was easy: `.toLowerCase()`.
     2. Delete symbols, but not spaces.
 This was difficult.
 I read the [`string.replace()` MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) and hacked around for an hour or two.
 I tried `.replace(/\W/g, '')` but this deletes symbols and spaces.
 Eventually, I found an [answer on Stack Overflow](https://stackoverflow.com/questions/6053541/regex-every-non-alphanumeric-character-except-white-space-or-colon#6053606): `.replace(/[^a-zA-Z\s]/g, '')`.
 I also chose to omit colons, because I don't want them in a URL.
 As the answer explains, `\d` is numeric class, `\s` is whitespace, `a-zA-Z` is all letters, and `^` negates all of those.
     3. Convert spaces to hyphens.
 This was easy: `.replace(/\s/g, '-')`.
 - I considered displaying my reviews ("tips") for each venue in the infoWindow as well.
 However, tips are attached to the venue, not to the list, so I would have to make a second Foursquare API call using the venue id to access my tips.
 I opted not to use my tips.
+- For the Google Maps place link, rather than making another API call, I just encoded the place's latitude and longitude directly into a URL linking out to Google Maps.
 - It was easy to initialize the infoWindow, but more difficult to set the content for each marker.
   - The [Google Maps docs](https://developers.google.com/maps/documentation/javascript/infowindows) were a bit opaque about how to do this:
     >The content of the `InfoWindow` may contain a string of text, a snippet of HTML, or a DOM element.
 To set the content, either specify it within the `InfoWindowOptions` or call `setContent()` on the `InfoWindow` explicitly.
   - I built out the HTML template for the infoWindow in a separate file, *infoWindow.html*, so I could easily format the HTML, using the marker attribute names from the `.forEach()` loop, like `${marker.photoUrl}`.
   - I tried setting the content within the infoWindow options (JSON attributes), but this really only works with one marker.
-  - I tried setting the content as its own object, as the example in the docs shows, but it was difficult to connect with each marker, because the marker variable was nested under the `.forEach` loop.
+  - I tried setting the content as its own object, as the example in the docs shows, but it was difficult to connect with each marker, because the marker variable was scoped under the `.forEach` function.
   - The solution was to set the infoWindow content for each marker within the infoWindow event listener, and then include marker creation and infoWindow instructions within the `.forEach()` object:

     ```js